 Despite its difficulty, there are a few examples of works told in the second-person point of view.
 Tom Robbins' "Half Asleep in Frog Pajamas" is an example of a novel told in second- person.
 Many of the stories in Lorrie Moore's book "Self-Help" are also written in second-person.

-This example of second-person writing comes from Moore's story "How to Become a Writer:"
+Here's an example of second-person writing that is from Tom Moore's story "How to Become a Writer:"

 Distinguishing Second-Person Point of View From Other Devices